 On this programme you must take a minimum of four law modules (standard) or five law modules (extended).

 The LLM in International Law allows students to choose secondary areas of specialisation from the range of programmes offered at BSIS.
 This leads to the award of an LLM degree in, for example, 'International Law with International Migration'.

 To include a secondary area of focus on the standard programme, you must choose three modules from the list for International Law, two modules from one of the programmes listed below (your secondary area of study) and one module from the full list of modules offered at BSIS.

-For the extended programme, you must choose four modules from the list for International Law, a further three modules from one of the programmes listed below and two modules from the full list of modules offered at BSIS.
+For the extended programme, you must choose four modules from the list for MA International Development, three modules from one of the programmes listed below (your secondary area of study) and two modules from the full list of modules offered at BSIS.

 For many students, coming to Brussels is a great opportunity to seek out internship and job opportunities.
 There is a wealth of opportunities in the city to gain valuable work experience in the institutions, organisations and companies in Brussels which could potentially lead to a career post graduation.

 At the Brussels School of International Studies, students have access to the services of Key2advance, a dedicated careers service that provides students with assistance in developing skills and accessing the international job market.
 The weekly career workshops cover all aspects of the job market starting with rewriting your CV and cover letters to learning networking skills.
 This leads to a networking event during the Autumn Term that allows students to meet and network with employers and alumni.

 The University of Kent has its own excellent network in the city which has developed over the last 20 years.
 These networks enable students to take up internships with some key players in the Brussels job market such as NGOs, charities, public relation firms, think tanks, lobbying companies and the international institutions.
 Students will find there are many opportunities for an internship during their time at BSIS and In addition, our students and alumni comprise a tightly-knit network through which internship opportunities pass frequently.